 When Do Chickens Start Laying Eggs?
 Signs, Symptoms, and FAQs

 When do chickens start laying eggs?
-It’s a common question for most newbie chicken raisers.
-Here you will learn about signs, symptoms, and faqs about chicken egg laying.
+It’s a common question for most newbie chicken raisers who want to know the signs that their chicken will lay her first egg.

 Every new chicken farmer waits for the first egg from their hens.
-Getting the first egg in the nesting box is one of the happiest days for every chicken breeder.
+Getting the first egg in the nesting box is one of the happiest days for every chicken raiser.

 Chickens are unique and resourceful creatures, whether you keep them as pets or for small commercial use.